aapis/calmconsole/README.md

 This sucks, I could make it better!
 ===================================

 I'm always looking to improve my skills, and my projects, so fork away.
+Anything marked as TODO (or any of the issues, obviously) are a good place to start.